Saturday, September 30, 2023

 Put an airship wreckage or several somewhere out of the way on your map.
 Good fodder for rumors, treasure maps, random hex map stocking, and so on.

 Everyone attempting to salvage an airship ruin makes a search roll every hour.
+Search rolls here are the same for ones in dungeons—roll 1d6 and on a 1 you find something, 1-2 if you're an elf or dwarf.
 On a success, they roll on the table below.
 There are 3d6 total items that can be salvaged from an airship wreck, rolled in advance.

 1. A sail or tarp covering.
 Completely frictionless on one side.
 1. 5x5 2.
 10x5 3.
 10x10 4.
 10x20